MorganStenberg/League-hub/README.md

 - As a site admin I can delete matches

-### **Design**
+### Design

 The site was designed with simplicity in mind, as to not clutter the view for the user and distract from the core functionality.
 With the use of a consistent color scheme throughout the site.
-The buttons and league standings are presented in a green color, as this is a color usually connected to sports league.
+The buttons and league standings are presented in a green color, as this is a color usually connected to sport leagues.
 The colors were also chosen with a good contrast ratio in mind, to make the site as accessible as possible.
 The font of 'Roboto' was also chosen for its clean and easy to read style.

-#### **Wireframes**
+#### Wireframes

-Basic wireframes was produced to have a basic guideline for the design of the site while building it.
+Basic wireframes were produced to have a basic guideline for the design of the site while building it.

 <details>